SRCF/docs/content/reference/shell-and-files/files.md

 your files, there are several reasons why world-writable files are a
 problem:

 - People make mistakes.
 For instance, if you have a world-writable directory, and somebody runs `rm -r /` by mistake (this has happened at least once) then all the files in that directory will be deleted.
--   Users\' accounts may have been compromised.
+- Users' accounts may have been compromised.
 We have had one incident where a worm entered the computer via an insecure society website and proceeded to overwrite every world-writable file on the computer.
 - World writable files make things easier for attackers.
 If for instance a directory underneath your public\_html directory is world-writable then an attacker able to write files on the system could place a script there containing commands that he could execute